lol-archiver/lol-vo-extract/README.md

     No longer need to specified the `fileZSTD` option (still can if specified, the program will prioritize using `fileZSTD`)

 ## Usage
 This program is a **`config-file-base`** node.js program.
 No command line.
-All behavior is specified and adjusted through the config files.
+All behavior is specified and adjusted through the config files

 The entry file is `index.js`.
-Audio files will be stored in `@1voice`, and dictation files will be stored in `@2dict` by default:
+Audio files will be stored in `@1voice`, and dictation files will be stored in `@2dict` by default
 ````batch
 cd lol-vo-extract
 node index.js